dbylen/efd/06-thesis/index.md

 Conceptually it is in honor of Jean Dubuffets 125th birthday.

-# Who is Jean Dubuffet?
+### Who is Jean Dubuffet?
 Jean Dubuffet was a French artist known for his innovative approach to art, particularly in the realm of Outsider art, which he termed "Art Brut."
-He sought to challenge traditional notions of beauty and art by creating raw, unconventional works often inspired by graffiti, children's art, and the art of the mentally ill.
-Dubuffet's style is characterized by bold colors, thick textures, and a rejection of traditional artistic techniques.
-He was a prominent figure in the mid-20th-century art world and left a lasting impact on modern art.
+He was interested in arts of people from psychiatric hospitals & children art work.

+## The key visuals
+I was inspired by the Jean Dubuffets doodles.
+Based on those I've created two mascots that are shouting the festivals name.
+It contains two outdoor posters, where they are separated from each other.

+I've kept the logo simple, because I want it to have different visual styles in the future.
+It will depend on the theme.

+## Copywriting
+The main motto of the festival is "Wake up your inner child".

+It's because of the art therapeutic workshops that people can join.